Niweera/react-with-jwt-auth/README.md

 # Quick template for ReactJS app with JWT authentication.

 ReactJS with Redux as the global state management and with JWT authentication.
+Google reCAPTCHA v2 is used for user verification at the login.

 ## How to setup